 If you have questions, don’t hesitate to set up time with our team!
 We’re happy to discuss options with you.

-Kate Siders is a solution strategist at Higher Logic, helping future customers understand the best solution for their needs.
+Kate Siders is a former solution strategist at Higher Logic, helping future customers understand the best solution for their needs.
 She previously worked in events at AAPS and PERI.
 She has a BS from Radford University.

 Suggested Higher Logic Posts